openrobotics/reps/rep.md

 Collision meshes are not subject to visual LOD; their fidelity is governed by the `collision_fidelity` VariantSet (Section 1.3.1).

+#### 1.3.3 Contact Physics & Materials
+To ensure deterministic contact dynamics across engines, authors must bind a `UsdShadeMaterial` bearing the `UsdPhysicsMaterialAPI` to collision geometries.
+This material must define `physics:staticFriction`, `physics:dynamicFriction`, and `physics:restitution`.
+To prevent conflicts with visual shading networks, the physical material must be bound to the collision geometry explicitly using the physics material purpose (`material:binding:physics`), rather than the default all-purpose binding.Because engines utilize distinct friction models, converters must approximate these baseline values into their specific representations (e.g., SDF `<surface>` or MJCF `<friction>`).

+#### 1.4 Safe Extensibility & Vendor Namespacing
+Engine-specific parameters (e.g., solver iterations, GPU tensors) not covered by core OpenUSD schemas must be explicitly namespaced with a vendor prefix (e.g., mujoco:, isaac:).
+This applies to both formal vendor-supplied API schemas and ad-hoc custom attributes.
+This proprietary metadata must be strictly isolated within the ETL Pipeline's "Proprietary Layer" (Section 2.1) and never authored in the baseline simulation payload.

 ---

 ## 2. ROS 2 Integration Schemas